 - Site Preparation

 - Application of Material

-- Verification of Installation
+- Installation Verification

+- Maintenance

 Mulching should be designed by a qualified design professional and plans and specifications should be made available to field personnel prior to start of construction.

 Divert runoff water from areas above the site that will be mulched.